 PROPOSAL DELIVERY AND DEADLINE

-An electronic version of the proposal must be received via the online application process no later than 3:00 p.m., Central Standard Time, on January 15, 2020.
+Submissions are now closed.
+An electronic version of the proposal was due via the online application process by 3:00 p.m., Central Standard Time, on January 15, 2020.

 Members of the Minnesota Corn Grower Services Focus Team will evaluate each proposal based on the following criteria: